ChristianEngineeringSolutions/Infinity-Forum/README.md

-# Engineering Solutions for the Church
+# Engineering Solutions for the People

-Christian Engineering Solutions (CES) is a Not for Profit Organization specializing in collaborative solutions development for the Church.
-In the Spirit of Jesus Christ, we are to spread the gospel throughout the Earth, taking care to be good examples of Christ Jesus by serving others.
-CES is designed to help the Church meet these goals in the most rigorous manner possible.
+Infinity-Forum (IF) is a Not for Profit Organization specializing in collaborative solutions development for helping others.

 # Our Technology

-Our Technology (Sasame) is scripture based in its goals and foundations.
-Open-Source and Free, one may use our services to both learn and solve problems with the goals of helping others and growing closer to God.
+Our Technology (Sasame) is Open-Source and Free, one may use our services to both learn and solve problems with the goal of helping others.

 # Features